threefoldfoundation/www_threefold_io/content/page/farm/productData/product3/product3.md

 link: ''
 ---

-Earn TFT for connecting and offering planet positive capacity.
+Every month, you earn TFT for keeping the 3Node connected to the network.